-An authentication server is a server to that hols username, password and user access level (UAL) information.
-When you log on to a network the authentication server decides whether to autorise your logon request.
+An authentication server is a server that holds username, password and user access level (UAL) information.
+When you log on to a network the authentication server decides whether to authorise your logon request.

 Switches are devices within a network that forward packets within the network itself.
 They allow multiple computers to connect to a network through a single node and therefore reduce the wiring requirement.
 This is especially important in larger networks.

 Switches operate at the Data Link Layer and forward data using MAC addresses, rather than IP addresses.